supervisely/developer-portal/app-development/create-export-app/overview.md

 ## Set up an environment for development

+We advise reading our [from script to supervisely app](../basics/from-script-to-supervisely-app.md) guide if you are unfamiliar with the [file structure](../basics/from-script-to-supervisely-app.md#repository-structure) of a Supervisely app repository because it addresses the majority of the potential questions.

 **For both options, you need to prepare a development environment.
 Follow the steps below:**

 **Step 1.** Prepare `~/supervisely.env` file with credentials.
 [Learn more here.](../../getting-started/basics-of-authentication.md#how-to-use-in-python)